Supplemental Security Income (SSI)

 If you have any questions about whether you may qualify for SSI, please feel free to contact us.

 Our firm handles only Social Security and SSI Disability claims and nothing else.
 We can initiate a new Social Security Disability application or help you appeal a denied one.
 Once a claim is denied, we urge clients to request a Social Security appeal in Glendale, or your local Social Security office.
-However, prior to doing so, it is important for you to consult with one of our Social Security Disability Advocates.
+However, prior to doing so, it is important for you to consult with one of our Social Security Disability Attorneys.
 Remember, we don't get paid until you win.
 So go ahead, give us a call or fill out the form for your free consultation.
 Let us help you get the benefits you deserve.